What is No Win, No Fee funding?

 When a no win, no fee case is won the lawyer’s fees become payable.
 In fact not only will the lawyer be entitled to be paid what are known as the ‘base costs’, but in addition to this a ‘success fee’ can also be charged.
 So No Win – No Fee funding in relation to a professional negligence claim should not be regarded as a free service.

-Will a lawyer take a slice of my compensation?
+Will you take a slice of my compensation?

 The other major common misconception is that the lawyer is paid by receiving a slice of the compensation that is recovered as a result of the professional negligence claim.
 Although this type of arrangement does exist (and is called a contingency fee or a damages based agreement) the vast majority of No Win, No Fee arrangements are actually ‘conditional fee agreements’.

-Under a conditional fee agreement the successful lawyer receives the base costs on the usual hourly rate basis, together with a success fee that is calculated as a percentage, not of the award, but of those base costs.
-So, for example, if the success fee uplift is 50% and the client recovers £50,000 in damages, with base costs of £10,000 then the success fee will be 50% of £10,000 ie £5,000 and not 50% of £50,000.
+Under a conditional fee agreement we are paid our costs on the usual hourly rate basis, together with a success fee that is calculated as a percentage, not of the award, but of those costs.
+So, for example, if the success fee uplift is 50% and you recover £50,000 in damages, with base costs of £10,000 then the success fee will be 50% of £10,000 ie £5,000 and not 50% of £50,000.

 We will explain how professional negligence no win, no fee works and give you some examples before you decide to go ahead.